If you are using Genesis 2.0 HTML5 child themes and want to modify comment form, check this step by step guide on how to do it.

 This function is changing the title of a complete comment section.
 I have changed the title to Discussions.

-We just need to return false to remove the date text from comments.
+We just need to return false to remove the date text from the comments.
 So I have just returned false inline rather than defining a function.